grossitech/transfer-learning-pizzas-burgers/README.md

 ---

-## 📜 Licença
+## 📜 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT License.
+See the [LICENSE](LICENSE) file for more details.